darpa-brass/challenge-problems/ChallengeProblems/cp_05/description.md

 configuring a different hardware component that retains as much of the original capabilities as possible.

-We can model the various components and their capabilities in the DSL.
-Each component will have a corresponding entry in the DFU dictionary.
+We can model the various components and their capabilities in our resource DSL.
+Each component will have a corresponding entry in the DFU (Discrete Functional Unit) dictionary.
 Capabilities will be modeled by a resource provision record that includes the type of the capability and relevant properties (e.g. sample rate, resolution).
+In prior phases, we used DFUs to model software components, but from a resource perspective, they can be used to model hardware components in a flight test plan.

 The application model will load a sequence of components and perform basic checks of the relevant capabilities.
 The components to be loaded will be